 Keeping MySQL data up to date

-Ok great!
 The script you have now should satisfy all your data needs for MySQL — right?
 Not yet.
-There is one big aspect left to consider: how do we continuously load data that is new or updated?
+How do you load new or updated data?
 It's not a good idea to replicate all of your data each time you have updated records.
-That process is going to be painfully slow, and if latency is important to you then it's definitely not a viable option.
+That process would be painfully slow; if latency is important to you, it's not a viable option.

-You'll need to identify some key fields that your script can use as primary keys to bookmark its progression through the data.
-This way, you're ETL script can pick up where it left off and look for updated data.
+Instead, you can identify some key fields that your script can use to bookmark its progression through the data, and pick up where it left off as it looks for updated data.
 Auto-incrementing fields such as updated_at or created_at work best for this.
 When you've built in this functionality, you can set up your script as a cron job or continuous loop to get new data as it appears in MySQL.

 Easier and faster alternatives

 If all this sounds a bit overwhelming, don’t be alarmed.
 If you have all the skills necessary to go through this process, chances are building and maintaining a script like this isn’t a very high-leverage use of your time.

 Thankfully, products like Stitch were built to solve this problem automatically.
 With just a few clicks, Stitch starts extracting your MySQL data via the API, structuring it in a way that is optimized for analysis, and inserting that data into your Snowflake data warehouse.